kelumKP/BankEase/ReadMe.md

  - `Moq` for mocking in unit tests.
  - `NUnit` for unit testing.

-Thank you for using AwesomeGIC Bank!
+Thank you for using BankEase!
 We hope you find this application useful.
 If you have any questions or feedback, please feel free to reach out.

 ---------------------------------------